Translating a Website: The Ultimate Guide for Business Owners

 To serve as a sort of crutch during this step, you could look into finding a website translation provider.
 Look for one that specialises in website translation, website localisation, or transcreation.
 There are many providers that could service your business well, but be sure to choose one with a strong portfolio and website translation case studies.

 You can also look into other sources like Google Analytics and examine website traffic patterns to get a better idea of which languages you should pursue.

 Of course, you should adjust your expectations of the outcome for each market accordingly – it’s likely you won’t see results from website translation for some time.

-The first recommendation for driving more traffic to your site, with the proper use of page translation, is to analyse the most commonly used languages on the internet.
+The first recommendation is to analyse the most commonly used languages on the internet.
 This might seem like an obvious factor, but many businesses fail to keep it in mind.

 Approximately 90% of online users make purchases exclusively on websites offered in their language.
 Keep that in mind while reading ahead.